Moisture Migration & Caking Analysis

 Modeling Moisture Migration and Caking is an efficient way to test conditions rapidly without having to stop production or wait for expensive stoppages due to agglomeration.

-State of a bulk solid that has agglomerated or lumped due to the formation of strong bonds between the particles.
+When bulk solids agglomerate or lump due to the formation of strong bonds between the particles, it’s usually a problem.

-Awareness may not occur until it causes operating difficulties and customer complaints.
+Awareness may not occur until it causes operating difficulties.
+Common customer complaints include:

 • “Sometimes the product flows well, and at other times it doesn’t.
 The competitor’s product always flows well.”